-This course is designed to help clinicians, physicists and radiographers to develop programmes for the clinical implementation of image guided radiotherapy.
+This course is designed to help clinicians, physicists and radiographers to develop comprehensive programmes for the clinical implementation of image guided radiotherapy.
 The course has been awarded 19 RCR Category I CPD credits under The Royal College of Radiologists CPD scheme.
-In 2017 it received 20 CPD credit- points from The European Federation of Organisations for Medical Physics.

 The curriculum covers many practical aspects and includes hands-on practical sessions, image matching, QA and dosimetry.
 It is recommended that a team of oncologist, physicist and radiographer from the same centre attend together.

-The course is for three days and included in the cost are a set of lecture notes, a CD of the presentations, lunches, refreshments, cheese and wine and a course dinner on the evening of Thursday 8 February 2018.
+The course is for three days and included in the cost are a set of lecture notes, a digital copy of the actual presentations, lunches, refreshments, cheese and wine and a course dinner on the evening of Thursday 7 February 2019.

-Day one: Introduces multi-modality and functional imaging for the delivery of complex radiotherapy, as well as an introduction to the principles of IGRT.
+Day one: Introduces multi-modality and functional imaging for the delivery of complex radiotherapy, discusses future developments as well as an introduction to the principles of IGRT, and clinical site implementation.

-Download the course brochure and registration form (PDF) for detailed course information.
+Download the IGRT 2019 course flyer and registration form (PDF) for detailed course information.